 Best for: Budget to Luxury travel + Weekend Breaks

 They vary with the amenities they offer from place to place and you usually get what you pay for, but expect your own private room with bathroom, TV, daily housekeeping and room service.
 Often have pools, restaurants, bars, wifi, airport transport, 24-hour desk and other things.
 There are many chains of hotels around the world from budget to those that would cost a weekly wage to stay in for one night.
-We recommend Hotels Combined to find great deals on hotels.

 Pros: more creature comforts, amenities and privacy for travellers who don’t mind paying a little extra.

 Cons: More expensive than hostels.